top of page

 Do you usually try to push away, squash, fix or ignore your anger?
 It makes sense if you do.
 Does it help?

-Could you imagine instead having a sense of that anger as something you can hold, notice, be curious about, allow, comfort?
-As a parent you can probably conjure to mind the sensation of cradling a howling baby quite easily.
+Could you imagine instead having a sense of that anger as something you can hold, notice, be curious about, allow, soothe and comfort?

-Maybe close your eyes and give this a try... and next time you feel the rage rising up, see if you find yourself responding to it any differently.
-Remember, the aim is not to make the feeling go away 💔
+Next time you feel the rage rising up, see if you find yourself responding to it any differently.

 Let me know what you think in the comments.